mandober/debrief.math/270-graph/graph.GLOSSARY.md

 ## Butterfly network
 The butterfly network is a graph used as a network architecture in distributed computing, closely related to the *cube-connected cycles*.

-## Cactus
+## Cactus graph
-A cactus graph (cactus, cactus tree, Husimi tree) is a connected graph in which each edge belongs to at most one cycle.
+A cactus graph (cactus, cactus tree, Husimi tree) is a connected graph in which each edge belongs to at most one *cycle*.
 Its blocks are cycles or single edges.
 If, in addition, each vertex belongs to at most two blocks, then it is called a *Christmas cactus*.

 ## Chord
 A chord is a one-edge bridge.